SERVICE-DECLARATION-PROTOCOL

 Requirements

-• A declaration MUST be backed by confirmation that the sender owns a certain value of stake.
+• A declaration must be backed by a confirmation that the sender of the declaration owns a certain value of the stake.

 • A declaration is valid until it is withdrawn or is not used for a service-specific amount of time.